 - Recognises political issues and deals with them perceptively

 How to Cultivate Learning Agility

-HR staff and managers can cultivate learning agility by creating supportive environments for taking risks and learning new skills.
+HR staff and managers can cultivate learning agility by creating supportive environments for taking risks and learning agility appraisal comments.
 Creating a conducive environment for learning involves designing workspaces that are free-flowing instead of trapping people in small cubicles.
 The best learning environments go beyond the physical to include the entire ecosystem of the organisation.
 That includes workspace design, managerial and executive support for innovation and building a learning culture.
 Identify, recognise and encourage people to develop leadership qualities.

 It’s critical to give people enough space to experiment through trial-and-error.
 Encourage workers to take educated risks without delivering recriminations for failure.
 It’s important to develop a mindset of openness and receptivity to new ideas and different ways of doing things.
 Managers can reward workers based on how quickly they learn new skills.
 Motivating people to learn is a direct benefit of developing managers who have strong leadership qualities.
 Best practices for fostering workplace agility include: